The Success Story of Narda Capuyan

 The commercial narrates the success story of Narda Capuyan.
 A family planning nurse who became a successful exporter & entrepreneur.

-In my recent trip to Baguio, I took some time to visit her shop in La Trinidad, Benguet.
-This was where it all began almost 40 years ago, in the 70′s.
-Back then, weaving blankets and recycling acrylic yarns were just a pasttime for her.
+Back then, weaving blankets and recycling acrylic yarns were just a pastime for her.
 Little did she know that her hobby will soon become the backbone of her business.

 During that time, she encouraged the women of her town to take up weaving.
 This was her alternative method of family planning – to keep the women busy and distract them from further making babies.

 She bought scrap yarns in garment factories for a small sum and gave it to the women for weaving.
-She then paid them for their work and took the finished products and sold it to her friends.
+She then paid them for their work, took the finished products, and sold it to her friends.

 Narda's La Trinidad, Benguet